The rewards of artistic creation are many.

 December 4 – 18: On display at SoLA Contemporary, South Los Angeles

 November 29 – December 18: Online Auction of quilt squares

 December 20, 21, 22: Pick up of bids – quilt squares at SoLA 11 am – 4 pm

 SoLA Contemporary, in partnership with Angels Gate Cultural Center in San Pedro, https://www.angelsgateart.org/ will be conducting free workshops on quilt block making in person on Sunday October 10.
 Workshops ongoing between 10 and 3 pm on Angels Gate Campus.
 RSVP will be through Angels Gate.
 Created blocks will be added to a monumental quilt already in process displayed in building G from November 1-20.
 Linda Jo Russell will lead workshops with assistance from artists Charity Malin and Peggy Sivert.
 Participants are encouraged to bring along meaningful materials to the workshop based on the theme “We are Home”.
 Sewing tools and other materials will be provided.
 Those who want to donate their blocks to SoLA’s charity auction to support organizations that care for the unsheltered will be greatly appreciated.

 All ideas of “Home” are acceptable.
 A quilt represents shelter, nurturing, protection and much more.
 Your individual uniqueness contributes to the collective whole and therefore the community.
 We highly encourage you to participate in this endeavor as every small, individual act of creating contributes to a larger and higher purpose.

 Our goal is to collect as many blocks for the quilt(s) as possible, to catalogue them and exhibit the assembled quilts at the SoLA and participating organizations.
-At the end of touring, the quilts will be online auctioned and all proceeds will be donated to Homeless Organizations.
+At the end of touring, the quilts will be online auctioned and all proceeds will be donated to organizations that care for the unsheltered.
 We appreciate your donation and effort to help heal our community.